Jeffrey Kroessler speaks to the unique challenges of historic preservation in Queens and how the preservation landscape has changed during his career.

 Q: All right.
 So you’ve talked about a few site-specific efforts in Queens since we started talking, but are there any other efforts that you would like to discuss for this talk besides the Terra-Cotta Company?

-Kroessler: The Terra-Cotta Company was a really — that was the first campaign that won a preservation designation in Queens in the way that it did and we thought that that would herald an era of designation.
-But each one was just slow and not very — the biggest one was Douglaston, getting Douglaston done, because that’s a suburban neighborhood, a consciously suburban neighborhood, and the Landmarks Commission wanted absolutely nothing to do with that because it’s suburbs and they regulate Park Slopes.
+Kroessler: The Terra-Cotta Company was a really—that was the first campaign that won a preservation designation in Queens in the way that it did and we thought that that would herald an era of designation.
+But each one was just slow and not very—the biggest one was Douglaston [Hill Historic District], getting Douglaston done, because that’s a suburban neighborhood, a consciously suburban neighborhood, and the Landmarks Commission wanted absolutely nothing to do with that because it’s suburbs and they regulate Park Slope.
 They don’t regulate suburban, freestanding single-family house neighborhoods.

 Other things in Queens?
 What other fights?